best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 This is a good way of keeping tests and code associated, but you should follow good modular code practices to separate unrelated code into different files.
 Additional arguments are made to separate tests and functions when you are packaging your code.
-If unit tests and code are located together in the same file, the unit tests would also be packaged and installed by additional users.
+If you store unit tests and code in the same file, the unit tests would also be packaged and installed by additional users.
-Therefore when packaging code, the unit tests should be moved to an adjacent test folder as users will not need to have unit tests installed when installing the package.
+Therefore when packaging code, you should move the unit tests to an adjacent test folder as users will not need to have unit tests installed when installing the package.

 When separating unit tests into main package and testing scripts, it is important to import your package to ensure the correct functions are being unit tested.
 For the module structure outlined previously, use `from src.math import my_math_function`.
-For R you need to specify the name of your package within the `testthat.R` file within your tests folder.
+For R, you need to specify the name of your package within the `testthat.R` file within your tests folder.

 ## Structuring tests